Skip to Content

 But when you’ve got a long beard, so long that the forebeard covers the neckbeard, maintaining the neckline isn’t quite as important because it isn’t really visible in any case.

-In fact, growing and bulking up the neckbeard will simply provide support to the forebeard and make the forebeard look denser (i.e less see-through) as a result.
+In fact, growing and bulking up the neckbeard will simply provide support to the forebeard and make the forebeard look denser (i.e. less see-through) as a result.

-6. Brush Regularly
+6. Consider Brushing Regularly

 how to brush your beard properly